valtersales/valtersales/README.md

 Having also worked as an educator, I have developed strong communication and collaboration skills, enabling me to thrive in multicultural and cross-functional teams while bridging the gap between business requirements and technical implementation.

+I am also the co-creator and original architect of the Prompt Shield App, an AI-driven middleware solution designed to protect sensitive information in interactions with large language models.
+The platform anonymizes personal data before it is sent to AI systems, ensuring privacy and compliance while maintaining the integrity of user inputs.
+This project reflects my passion for combining technology, ethics, and innovation to build solutions that enhance trust and security in the AI ecosystem.

 ---

 ## 🚀 Experience Highlights